betaflight/betaflight.com/docs/wiki/guides/current/GPS-Rescue-v4-4.md

 - **Ensure you have a Home Lock before takeoff, and that the Home Arrow points to Home!**.
 After arming, make sure the OSD shows the home icon, distance to home, and the home arrow points to home.
 Optionally, display the `osd_gps_sats_show_hdop` value in the OSD; if this gets close to, or below, 1.0, it's a good indicator of a solid fix (thanks @zzyzx).

-- **At the start of a mission-critical flight, confirm normal GPS Rescue behaviour a by doing a close-range test rescue with a switch**.
+- **At the start of a mission-critical flight, confirm normal GPS Rescue behavior a by doing a close-range test rescue with a switch**.
 Once you know that it turns and points to home, revert the test switch.
 You can enter and leave GPS Rescue with a switch with immediate effect anytime.
 This makes field checking easy.

 - **Think carefully about the `GPS_SET_HOME_POINT_ONCE` option**.
 Resetting the home point on every new arm is OK for testing and normal use.
 Each time you arm, your home position is updated.
 The home position accuracy improves over time, so you're sure to get the best home position estimate when you finally do take off.
 The downside is that if you disarm during the flight, GPS rescue will take you back to that new arm point, not to home.
 If your craft disarms in a bad spot, even if you get signal back, it will never fly home.
 In contrast, if you choose to only set the home position once, at first arm, it's important to not arm until you are sure you have a solid home position estimate.
 Be patient when using the first arm only method.